 The closest sidewalk is located at and going into the Martin's Point entrance to the east.
-A waiver was granted from providing sidewalks to the site.
+A waiver was granted from providing sidewalks to the site along the public road.
 The circulation within the site is via driveways and vehicular pavement.